acollign/netrunner-wiki/Progress-Report,-June-2015.md

 * mtgred implemented the Caïssa programs with the new hosting system.
 * Titan Transnational players will appreciate implementations of Trick of Light, Mark Yale, Constellation Protocol, and upcoming implementations of space-ice discounts.
 * Andromeda's favorite pastime of Security Testing is now automated.
+* Ash 2X3ZB9CY is on the job waiting to turn Runners away from your sensitive servers.
+Just be sure to click him once the Runner passes the last ice, before you select No Action!

 ## Contribute